zephyr06/DAG_NLP/README.md

 ---> solution: do not initialize with big overlap error

 For 22 test case, we hope to make the optimizer 'behave' based on DBF Jacobian matrix
+Q: why doesn't DBF Jacobian guide the optimization?

+# IDEA
+- DIVIDE the solution space appropriately, like cliques in bayes tree